49.004 Red-barred Tortrix, June 11th 2016. Reared from a larva spun up in Bilberry leaves at North Dean wood in May of that year.

 Brindled Tortrix (Ptycholoma lecheana), May 22nd 2014.
 Reared from the larva pictured above.
 Length of pupal stage about 6 days!

 49.022 Brindled Tortrix (Ptycholoma lecheana), May 17th 2019.
 Reared from a larva spun up in oak at Bankhouse wood earlier that month.

 49.024 Chequered Fruit-tree Tortrix larva, found on cultivated pear at Skircoat Green allotments, May 28th 2010.

 49.024 Chequered Fruit-tree Tortrix, June 20th 2010.
 Reared from the larva pictured above.

 49.025 Barred Fruit-tree Tortrix pupa, May 10th 2011.
-Reared from a larva found on Silver Birch at Norland Bilberry slopes that year.
+Reared from a larva found on birch at Norland Bilberry slopes that year.

 49.025 Barred Fruit-tree Tortrix, May 16th 2011.
 Reared from the pupa illustrated above.